knocklabs/docs/pages/send-notifications/designing-workflows.md

 is receiving the message) as well as the `actor` (the user who performed the action that generated the message.)

-The custom variables will be passed to the template via the `notify` call when triggering the notification.
+The custom variables will be passed to the template via the `notify` call when triggering the workflow.

 ## Logic functions

-When designing your notifications you can also use pre-defined logic functions in your notification workflows.
-Logic functions allow you to execute a set of logic before a channel is called.
+Logic functions can be used in workflows to execute a set of logic before a channel is called.

 We currently support the following logic functions: